alinen/curation-tree/GenerateDocs/Docs/introduction.md

 Coroutines cannot be anonymous functions.
 Our Coroutines for animation behaviors are implemented in <see cref="CTree.ProceduralAnimator?alt=ProceduralAnimator"/>.

 ## Subclassing Behavior

 More complicated behaviors can be made by sub-classing from
 <xref href="CTree.Behavior?alt=Behavior"/> and then adding a creator function to
-<xref href="CTree.Factory?alt=Factory">.
-This is useful when it's simpler and
+<xref href="CTree.Factory?alt=Factory"/>.
+This is useful when it's simpler
-easier to write code than it is to write a script.
+to write C# code than it is to write the script.
 For an example, see the block demos in [Getting Started](getting-started.md)

 Overriding behavior requires two steps

 1. Define a subclass of Behavior
 2. Add a creator function to Factory

 **Step 1: Override Behavior**